Code-Institute-Submissions/MaggieWalsh-LexiCorkResub/README.md

   * ## User Stories
     1. As a user visiting the site for the first time, I want to navigate the site intuitively.
     2. As a user, I want to know what information this site provides.
-    3. As a user, I want to be able to search for specific words.
-    4. As a user, I want to be able to see an alphabetical list of words to explore.
+    3. As a user, I want to be able to see an alphabetical list of words to explore.
-    4. As a user, I want to be able to rate the words I find.
-    4. As a user, I want to be able to share the words I find.
-    5. As a user, I want to find something with a bit of humour.
+    4. As a user, I want to find something with a bit of humour.
-    6. As a user, I want to be able to access your social media accounts.
+    5. As a user, I want to be able to access your social media accounts.
   * ## Wireframes
     * Wireframe available [here.](docs/desktop-wireframe.pdf)
   * ## Design